base/base/docs/specs/governance/governor.md

 Returns the state of a proposal.
 The state MUST adhere to the following control flow:

 - `Pending` (0): The proposal's start block is equal or greater than the current block number.
-- `Active` (1): The proposal's end block is equal or greater the curent block number.
+- `Active` (1): The proposal's end block is equal or greater the current block number.
 - `Canceled` (2): The proposal has been cancelled.
-- `Defeated` (3): The proposal has not reached quorum or is not considered succesful.
+- `Defeated` (3): The proposal has not reached quorum or has not been considered successful.
-- `Succeeded` (4): The proposal has reached quorum and is considered succesful.
+- `Succeeded` (4): The proposal has reached quorum and is considered successful.
 - `Queued` (5): The proposal has been queued.
 This state SHOULD NOT be used in the current version.
 - `Expired` (6): The grace period for the execution of the proposal has passed.
 This state SHOULD NOT be used in the current version.